Jesus College

 A separate collection of printed works by and about Old Members is held in the College Library.
 Jesus’s best-known alumnus was T.E.
 Lawrence ‘of Arabia’ (1888–1935).
 His dissertation on Crusader castles is kept in the College Library, while the Archives hold a small collection of his letters.

-Jesus College’s medieval and early modern manuscripts are deposited with the Bodleian Libraries, while modern manuscripts are mostly held in the College Library.
+Jesus College’s medieval are deposited with the Bodleian Libraries.
 Please address enquiries to the College Librarian (librarian@jesus.ox.ac.uk) in the first instance.

-Enquiries in writing are preferred and access is always by appointment as space for visitors is very limited.
+Enquiries in writing or e-mail are preferred and access is always by appointment as space for visitors is very limited.
 Note that the Archives are reached by four flights of stairs: we can offer alternative arrangements on request.
-Eduroam Wi-Fi is available and photocopying or photography can be arranged.
+Eduroam Wi-Fi is available and researchers may take their own photographs for private research purposes only.

 Archivist: Dr. Robin Darwall-Smith